What is #GreenArts Day?

 By organising and supporting a single point of focus in #GreenArts Day, we hope that we can compound the impact of individual cultural organisations talking about environmental sustainability, grow the connections and sustainability collaborations between cultural organisations, and highlight the great work of the sector to those in the ‘sustainability world’.

-- Over 325 mentions of #GreenArts on Twitter, Instagram and Facebook on the day itself
+- 400 posts using #GreenArts on Twitter and Instagram on the day itself

 Best-in-Class Examples from the Community